Madhavanlabcode/Madhavanlabcode.github.io/index.md

 Since the discovery of topological insulators (TIs), a variety of applications have been proposed.
 One of the important characteristics which TIs exhibit is spin-momentum locking, in which the spin of an electron depends on the direction in which it is traveling.
 By fabricating nanowire tips with the putative Kondo TI SmB<sub>6, we have been able to observe spin-polarized tunneling with a non-magnetic tip on to the surface of the antiferromagnet FeTe.
 This novel technique will help pave the way for a number of cutting-edge applications with topological insulators.

+---
+## Recent News
+---
+### *Anuva's Thesis Defense*

+Congratulations to Anuva on successfully defending her PhD Thesis, Exploring the Strongly Correlated Realm of Electrons Using Scanning Tunneling Spectroscopy!

+### *Vidya Elected to American Academy of Arts & Sciences*

+Congratulations to Vidya on being elected to the prestigious American Academy of Arts and Sciences for 2023!
+Vidya is joined by Prof. David Cahill and Prof. Tamer Basar as inductees from the University of Illinois Urbana-Champaign this year!

+### *Jorge's Thesis Defense*

+Congratulations to Jorge on successfully defending his PhD Thesis, Stress and Crystal Imperfections: Tools for the Exploration of Unconventional Superconductivity via Scanning Tunneling Microscopy!

 <br>
 <br>